On the symplectic eightfold associated to a Pfaffian cubic fourfold: Abstract

 \section{Abstract}

 We show that the irreducible holomorphic symplectic eightfold $Z$ associated to a cubic fourfold $Y$ not containing a plane is deformation-equivalent to the Hilbert scheme of four points on a K3 surface.
 We do this by constructing for a generic Pfaffian cubic $Y$ a birational map $Z \dashrightarrow \Hilb^4(X)$, where $X$ is the K3 surface associated to $Y$ by Beauville and Donagi.
 We interpret $Z$ as a moduli space of complexes on $X$ and observe that at some point of $Z$, hence on a Zariski open subset, the complex is just the ideal sheaf of four points.
+This note is an appendix to \cite{llsvs}.